 Hetxw’ms Gyetxw (Brett Huson) and Matthew Loxley from the Prairie Climate Centre will introduce the Climate Atlas of Canada and the types of content available through the site.
 There will be a live demonstration of how to use the Climate Atlas and where to find useful tools and resources on the site.
 Finally, examples of how the Climate Atlas can be used in the climate change adaptation planning process will be presented, along with an overview of a program that is being developed for climate change adaptation planning specific for Indigenous communities.

-John Kenney will share the great work that Kanaka Bar is undertaking to address climate change and achieve their vision and goals to become a self-sufficient, sustainable and vibrant community.
-In particular, John will speak about Kanaka Bar’s experience using climate change projections for their Traditional Territory as a key step to assessing climate impacts to water, land and air, identifying vulnerabilities and areas of concern and defining key adaptation strategies to minimize risks and maximize community resilience.
-John will also address how the community is collecting valuable data (through local weather and gauging stations) for tracking site-specific long-term trends on weather and water levels to support community observations and decision-making.
+Aaron Coelho will share the great work that Kanaka Bar is undertaking to address climate change and achieve their vision and goals to become a self-sufficient, sustainable and vibrant community.
+In particular, Aaron will speak about Kanaka Bar’s experience using climate change projections for their Traditional Territory as a key step to assessing climate impacts to water, land and air, identifying vulnerabilities and areas of concern and defining key adaptation strategies to minimize risks and maximize community resilience.
+Aaron will also address how the community is collecting valuable data (through local weather and gauging stations) for tracking site-specific long-term trends on weather and water levels to support community observations and decision-making.
 Kanaka Bar believes that site and territory-specific data builds community capacity to respond to the inevitable impacts of climate change.

 Background information about the Canadian Centre for Climate Services, the Climate Atlas of Canada and Kanaka Bar Indian Band.